 This week is National EMS Week.
 This may not mean a lot to you directly, but it should.
 After all, there is a HUGE group of dedicated individuals out across the Nation that do not know you and you do not know them.
 But in your time of need, they will forego their own health and safety to help you and your loved ones.
+Remember who stepped up when COVID-19 attacked our way of life.
 Whether you have ever used the 9-1-1 system before or not; chances are that you know someone who has.
 No matter the outcome of that persons situation, an EMS professional spend hundreds of thousands of hours studying and preparing to be able to help you.

 EMS Week – The Unsung Heros